 The $30 000 watch - No compassionate being, in the world as it is today, keeps a $30 000 dollar watch.
 If you disagree, you should really stop reading right here, and think on that for a while.
 Seriously.
 Even better, Google, "Brazil, favelas", to get a look at abject poverty.
 A spiritual teacher models compassion and generosity, not vanity.
 "But it's just a watch, it's harmless".
 Spiritual teachers don't get to apply their values to some choices and not others.

 The Dalai Lama has been paid over a million a year by the CIA.
+Ummm...what about non-violence?
+This not the Buddhist way.
 This has been covered by many TV stations in the US, and again this is easy to find on You Tube.
 This is not money for peaceful activities (link below), but for training an army in Tibet in guerrilla warfare.

-My kindest words for the Dalai Lama is that he is a politician.
-Beyond that, he is preying on the West’s idealism and innocence about spiritual teachers.
-But maybe this has some kind of higher purpose after all.
-The revealing of idealism, and the West’s initiation into the reality of true spiritual teachers, and the end of a kind of naiveté about the whole process of spirituality and awakening - just like the coming to light of corruption in the Catholic Church.
+The Dalai Lama is a politician, not the Buddha.
+He is preying on the West’s idealism and innocence about spiritual teachers.
+But maybe this has some kind of higher purpose: The revealing of idealism, and the West’s initiation into the reality of true spiritual teachers, and the end of a kind of naiveté about the whole process of spirituality and awakening - just like the coming to light of corruption in the Catholic Church.

-And now for the real shocker: The Buddha is now incarnated (everyone reincarnates), as Buddha Maitreya, the present Medicine Buddha, and one of his past lives was as Dorje Shugden.
+And now for the real shocker: The Buddha, the actual Buddha, is now incarnated as Buddha Maitreya, and one of his past lives was Dorje Shugden.
 And the Dalai Lama knows this.
 But instead of telling everyone that the Buddha is here, he has instead banned Shugden practice and Shugden images.